Its 11am and I’m in Gibraltar peering over my parent’s fourth-floor balcony.

 Yet this British peninsular at the tip of Spain is on lockdown and I feel as if I’m watching a parallel universe.

-I’ve had no coronavirus symptoms, but remain isolated with my elderly parents awaiting my airline’s decision to send rescue flights to bring passengers like myself back to London.
+I’ve had no Covid symptoms, but remain isolated with my elderly parents awaiting my airline’s decision to send rescue flights to bring passengers like myself back to London.

 Anxious days waiting to be reunited with my daughter who is waiting for me in London.
 Torn between my parents in Gibraltar and my daughter abroad.